 What do InstallStrips Do?

-The InstallStrip is about 90mm long and can be split into 3 equal parts of about 30mm.
-Each of these parts has several holes in it to allow you to anchor the InstallStrip to the wall.
+The InstallStrip is about 900mm long and can be split into 3 equal parts of about 300mm.
+Each of these parts has four holes in it to allow you to anchor the InstallStrip to the wall.
 It also has the claws used to hook into the back of the panel to secure it.

 Levelling the InstallStrips on your wall is about ensuring that each claw from each InstallStrip hooks itself onto the panels.
 This ensures that the panels sit straight and level on the wall.
 It also ensures that the panels are strong the withstand the weight of anything you hang off them.

 Each InstallStrip is made from metal and each Claw extends by about 10mm.
-The claws can be tapped slight up or down to provide greater connection to the panel.
+If required, the claws can be tapped slight up or down to provide greater connection to the panel.

 Back to Levelling

 Let me advise that after installing 9m of wall using this Laser Level method, I realised that we needed to start again.
 The method was correct for installing the InstallStrips but the issue was the wall itself.
 Brick Walls are not always vertically straight.
 If you place a piece of wood vertically on your brick wall, you will notice gaps (between the wood and the brick).
 These gaps are all over the wall and are caused by the bricks all being slightly different in shape.
 It can also be the laying itself which can cause it.
 The problem we found after beginning to lay panels on the wall was that the Installstrip claws were NOT ALL catching the back of the panel.
 We could sense gaps in sections.

 We decided to start again and this time level each 2.4m section individually.
 With our first InstallStrip at the far left of the wall, we then drilled and added our last InstallStrip at the other end of the 2.4m section.
-We made sure of the levelling by adding a panel and then checking with the Spirit Level.
+We made sure of the horizontal levelling by adding a panel and then checking with the Spirit Level.